 In July, for five days, we host 40 to 60 kids, aged 4 to 11, that learn about God, make fantastic crafts, try some amazing science, play awesome games and eat yummy snacks.
 Last summer's theme is shown above.

-As part of our world outreach, we give financial support to two foster children, Soleika, age four from Haiti and Antony, age five, from Quito, Ecuador.
+As part of our world outreach, we give financial support to two foster children, Dieuferson from Haiti and Alfredo from Ecuador.
 The financial support helps supply food, education and good health care.
 We receive reports, translated letters, and pictures of these children that are posted on our bulletin board for all to read.

 Copyright © All rights reserved | This template is made with by Colorlib